plamoni/SiriProxy/README.md

 FAQ
 ---

-**Will this let me run Siri on my iPhone 4, iPod Touch, iPhone 3G, Microwave, etc?**
+**Will this let me run Siri on my devices that doesn't Siri (eg. iPhone 4, iPod Touch, iPhone 3G, Microwave, etc)?**

 No. Please stop asking.